Texas Senate race exposes Republican tensions

 Dewhurst and Leppert, who have given significant amounts to their own campaigns, each had nearly $4.2 million on hand as of the latest filing deadline on September 30.
 Cruz had about $2.4 million on hand.

-He has been endorsed by conservative groups FreedomWorks and Club for Growth -- the latter bought advertising casting Dewhurst as a "moderate," which is a pejorative term to conservative Republicans.
+He has been endorsed by conservative groups FreedomWorks and Club for Growth - the latter bought advertising casting Dewhurst as a "moderate" - a pejorative term to conservative Republicans.

 Dewhurst, a Houston businessman and rancher, this week also snagged the endorsement of former Arkansas Governor Mike Huckabee, a former presidential candidate.